Võru County: Võro people

 The Võro Institute is established for the preservation and promotion of the Võro language and culture, which are tightly connected with its historic centre, the rural and mostly agricultural South-Eastern Estonian county of Võromaa.

 The Võro Institute was founded by the Estonian government in 1995.
 The institute is engaged in a wide range of activities, including establishing school programs, conducting linguistic and regional research, preserving place-names and their corresponding stories, publishing Võro-language scholarship and school textbooks, and organizing annual language conferences etc. The aim of these activities is to encourage the Võro people to speak their own language and to preserve their characteristic life-style.

-In 2014, the smoke sauna tradition in Võrumaa was added to the UNESCO list of intangible cultural heritage.
+In 2014, the smoke sauna tradition of Võro people was added to the UNESCO list of intangible cultural heritage.
 Smoke saunas along with sauna rituals are a part of traditional life and cultural heritage of the Võro people.
 A smoke sauna is an old-fashioned rural sauna, which has no chimney.